realmohsin/notes/ts-questions.md

 - What is a recursive conditional type?
 - What is a template literal type?

 Type inference does not work with Object.keys and Array.includes().
 The type of what Object.keys returns is always string[], even if the keys are of a narrower type.
-Using Array.includes will not cause typescript to iiinfer that the type of the element is type ofof elements in the array.
+Using Array.includes will not cause typescript to infer that the type of the element is type ofof elements in the array.
 You have to use a type guard like:
 `````typescript
   // Type guard to check if category is a valid ICategory
   const isValidCategory = (cat: string | undefined): cat is ICategory =>